The Bistro offers a place to eat, and visit, and access the internet.

 Learn more on the Bistro page.

 Common Goods ProgramAiMHi collects and sells clothing and household items to Value Village.
-When items are picked up, AiMHi ‘Common Goods’ program sells them to Value Village stores, offering low income families inexpensive options, with profits going toward AiMHi programs.
+When items are picked up, AiMHi ‘Common Goods’ program sells them to Value Village stores, profits go toward AiMHi programs.

 Learn more on the Common Goods Program page.